Nowy Dwór – castle

 Architecture

-Plan of the castle was irregular and very elongated.
-It occupied the top of the hill, the entire surface of its ridge about 140 meters long, with its oldest, south-eastern edge occupied by the oldest fortifications, cut off from the rest of the terrain by a ditch cut in the rock.
+The castle was built on the top of a solitary formed by nature hill, from the south and east adjacent to rather narrow valleys, and from the north and west towering over a wide valley with the settlement of Podgórze.
+The plan of the castle was adapted to the form of the terrain, so it was irregular and very elongated.
+It occupied the entire surface of a ridge with steep slopes and a length of about 140 meters, with its highest, south-eastern edge occupied by the oldest fortifications, cut off from the rest of the area by a ditch carved in the rock.

-The upper ward had the form of an elongated, slightly bent rectangle with walls 1.3 meters thick, separated from the west by the said ditch.
-It consisted of perimeter walls, a rectangular house measuring 4.9 x 9.7 meters in the north-west corner, and a slightly protruding tower in the southern corner, perhaps similar to that built in the Zagórze Castle.
-A longer building, the so-called “master’s house”, divided into three rooms, reached the eastern corner.
-In the western part you can see the remains of the vaulted basement and stairs leading to it, carved in rock.
-The original gate was located in the northwestern part of the castle.
+The upper ward had the form of an elongated, slightly bent rectangle, marked by a defensive wall 1.3 meters thick and separated from the north-west by the above-mentioned ditch, in front of which was the main gate.
+An additional protection for the gate was a narrow zwinger, in a plan similar to the letter U, part of which was the gate’s passage.
+In the central part of the ditch, a quadrangular tank for rainwater was carved.
+The internal development of the upper ward consisted of a rectangular house measuring 4.9 x 9.7 meters, situated in the northern corner, and a slightly protruding building or tower in the southern corner, perhaps similar to the one built in Zagórze Śląskie.
+A longer building, the so-called “lord’s house”, joined the eastern corner.
+It was divided into three rooms on the ground floor.
+In the western part of the courtyard there was a building with a vaulted basement and stairs leading to it, carved in the rock.

-The courtyard of the lower ward was founded on the plan of an elongated trapezoid with a wider base at the height of the ditch.
-The only preserved building element is the defensive circuit.
-In the western corner there is a gate with a pointed passage, and in the perimeter wall there are two bastions, half-round in the north and triangular one in the south.
+The courtyard of the lower bailey was laid out on the plan of an elongated trapezium with a wider base at the ditch.
+Its only stone element could have been the defensive perimeter.
+A gate with a pointed arch passage was placed in the western corner, and two bastions were set in the perimeter wall: semicircular in the north and triangular in the south.

 Current state